chnyda/taikungoclient/client/docs/BindAppRepositoryCommand.md

 HasFilteringElements returns a boolean if a field has been set.

-### SetFilteringElementsNil

-`func (o *BindAppRepositoryCommand) SetFilteringElementsNil(b bool)`

- SetFilteringElementsNil sets the value for FilteringElements to be an explicit nil

-### UnsetFilteringElements
-`func (o *BindAppRepositoryCommand) UnsetFilteringElements()`

-UnsetFilteringElements ensures that no value is present for FilteringElements, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)